rust-onig/rust-onig/README.md

     RUSTONIG_SYSTEM_LIBONIG=0 cargo run --features print-debug --example capturedump 'a|b'

+## Supported Rust Versions

+Rust onig supports Rust 1.27.0 or later.
+If the minimum supported rust version is changed then the minor version number will be increased.
+That is v4.2.x should always compile with the same version of the compiler.

 ## Rust-Onig is Open Source

 The contents of this repository are distributed under the MIT license.
 See